 - The cash funds that back up the CRR are invested until utilised.
-The cash may only be invested in accordance with the Investment Policy of the municipality. - The CRR may only be utilised for the purpose of purchasing items of Property, Plant and Equipment and may not be used for the maintenance of these items. - Whenever an asset is purchased out of the CRR, an amount equal to the cost price of the asset is transferred from the CRR and the Accumulated Surplus/(Deficit) is credited by a corresponding amount. - If a profit is made on the sale of assets other than land, the profit on these assets is reflected in Surplus or Defi (transferred, via the Statement of Changes in Net Assets, to the CRR, provided that it is cash backed.
-Profit on the not transferred to the CRR as it is regarded as revenue.
+The cash may only be invested in accordance with the Investment Policy of the municipality. - The CRR may only be utilised for the purpose of purchasing items of Property, Plant and Equipment and may not be used for the maintenance of these items. - Whenever an asset is purchased out of the CRR, an amount equal to the cost price of the asset is transferred from the CRR and the Accumulated Surplus/(Deficit) is credited by a corresponding amount. - If a profit is made on the sale of assets other than land, the profit on these assets is reflected in Surplus or Deficit and is then transferred, via the Statement of Changes in Net Assets, to the CRR, provided that it is cash backed.
+Profit on the sale of land is not transferred to the CRR as it is regarded as revenue.